NushratNowrin/AJAX-Practice/README.md

 AJAX is the Asynchronous JavaScript and XML.
 AJAX is not a technology, but perhaps a technology group.
 It utilises many web applications to develop a set of strategies for web design.
+AJAX is used as fetch and axios in this site